hk-mars/mona-lisp/design-principles.md

 ## the system is the interface
-The philosophy beind this is:
+The philosophy behind this is:

-if the system does not respond to all of the design problem factors, no amount of skin-deep "design" will fix design problems.
+> if the system does not respond to all of the design problem factors, no amount of skin-deep "design" will fix the design problems.

-Employ a human-centered, whole systems, design methodology that lets user design factors define the function, and lets the function determine the form.
+Employ a human-centered, whole-systems design methodology that lets user design problem factors define the function, and lets the function determine the form.

 ## design the design system
 ## design the design-framework for design systems